ssborbis/ContextSearch-web-ext/README.md

 ## [9.
 Advanced Options](#toc)

 A number of settings that don't appear in the main options tabs can be set here.
 Some of them are really quite useful and probably belong with their respective settings menus, but for simplicity were moved here.
 This is also where a lot of fixes and user-requested changes show up.
 Take note, unlike most other settings, these do not always force the config to save when changed.
 There is a save button you can mash to make extra sure changes are written.

+There is also a built-in manual JSON editor to adjust more obscure values.
 ___

 <a name="security"/>